jalian-systems/wp-pde/main/help/31-en-US-wp_pde-external-files.md

 If you want to replace an external file in the plugin, delete the file from the PDE project and add it again using the above instructions.

+You can also add new empty files to your plugin.
+Use the `Folder` and `File Name` text fields below in the same meta box.

 #### Including the files

 When you upload either a javascript, php or a css file - you can let PDE include them